OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 They mounted four rows of precious stones on it.
 The first row was ruby, topaz, and emerald;

 ## Exodus 39:11
-the second row was turquoise, sapphire, and diamond;
+the second row was turquoise, sapphire, and a clear gem;

 ## Exodus 39:12
-the third row was jacinth, agate, and amethyst;
+the third row was jacinth, agate, and a purple stone;

 ## Exodus 39:13
 the fourth row was beryl, onyx, and jasper.
 These were set in gold filigree settings.